TLiu2014/FlynnSqlEfPractical/README.md

 	Outer Join

-5. Save your project, create a git repository on github.com, and upload your project to that repository, share the repository with alan.zych@flynncompanies.com.
+5. Save your project, create a git repository on github.com, and upload your visual studio project to that repository, share the repository with alan.zych@flynncompanies.com.